13 Of The Craziest Things To Happen In The Grammys

 Demi Lovato (2020)Kevin Winter/Getty Images for The Recording Academy

-No matter how scripted or well-organized the Grammys are, there are just no stopping spontaneous moments like these from happening.
+No matter how scripted or well-organized the Grammys are, there is just no stopping spontaneous moments like these from happening.
 You've got all these different people in the room with varying emotions and personalities, and you're bound to get some reactions.

 It's all fine, though, since it's really something the world expects from huge events like these.
 It would actually be weirder if nothing happened at all.